apache/pekko/docs/src/main/paradox/supervision-classic.md

 # Classic Supervision

-This chapter outlines the concept behind the supervision in Akka Classic, for the corresponding overview of the new APIs see @ref:[supervision](general/supervision.md)
+This chapter outlines the concept behind the supervision in Pekko Classic, for the corresponding overview of the new APIs see @ref:[supervision](general/supervision.md)

 <a id="supervision-directives"></a>